-Tasks, Folders, and Projects in Wrike live either directly in the root folder, or within another Folder or Project.
-You can change where Tasks, Folders, and Projects live by moving them from one location to another.
+Tasks, folders, and projects in Wrike live either within another folder, project or Space, or directly in the “Shared with me” section.
+You can change where tasks, folders, and projects live by moving them from one location to another.

-- When you move a Wrike item to a different Folder or Project, it is automatically shared with all users who have access to the Folder or Project which you move them to.
+- When you move a Wrike item to a different folder, project or Space, it is automatically shared with all users who have access to that folder, project, or Space it was moved to.

-- When you move Wrike items to the root folder they retain their current share settings, they will not be shared with everyone in your subscription.
+- When you move Wrike items to the “Shared with me” section they retain their current share settings; they will not be shared with everyone in your account.

-- From the left-hand Navigation panel, select a Folder or Project.
+- From the left-hand Navigation panel, select a folder, project, or Space.

 - Switch to the List View.

-- Drag the task to the left-hand Navigation panel and drop it over the Folder you want to include it in.
+- Drag the task to the left-hand Navigation panel and drop it over the folder, project, or Space you want to include it in.

-- Let go of your mouse when the Folder or Project is over the appropriate item in the Folder tree.
+- Let go of your mouse when the folder or project is over the appropriate item in the relevant Space.